-–it can be scary to be in a new classroom with no memories in it–it’s a big blank slate, and it’s easy to think about last year’s classroom through a soft and fuzzy lens.
-There are fun times and memories in that old classroom, and the new classroom seems a little sterile and cold, just because your child hasn’t made any memories in there yet.
-Sometimes talking about fun things that are to come can help overcome that.
-(Holiday parties, movie days, lunch in the classroom, ect)
+Help your child view their new classroom as a positive place–It can be scary to be in a new classroom with no memories in it.
+It’s a big blank slate, and it’s easy to think about last year’s classroom through a soft and fuzzy lens.
+There are fun times and memories in that old classroom, and the new classroom seems a little sterile and cold in comparison.
+Sometimes talking about fun future events can help overcome that (holiday parties, movie days, lunch in the classroom, ect).

 What are your tips for helping kids adjust to a new school year?